cis198-2016s/slides/15/content.md

 #![feature(plugin_registrar, rustc_private)]
 ```

-- Include this attribute at the top of your root module.
+- Include the appropriate attributes at the top of your root module.

 ---
 ## Compiler Plugins